+The Company's subsidiaries, SWRL, along with U-Swirl had a history of net operating losses prior to the company's acquisition of them and thus the Company has a related net operating loss carry forward.
 In accordance with Section 382 of the Internal Revenue Code, deductibility of SWRL's and U-Swirl's Federal net operating loss carryovers may be subject to annual limitation in the event of a change in control.
-The Company has performed a preliminary evaluation as to whether a change in control has taken place, and have concluded that there was a change of control with respect to the net operating losses of U-Swirl when the Company acquired its controlling ownership interest in January 2013 and again in February 2016 when the Company foreclosed on the stock of U-Swirl.
+The Company has performed a preliminary evaluation as to whether a change in control has taken place, and has concluded that there was a change of control with respect to the net operating losses of U-Swirl when the Company acquired its controlling ownership interest.
 The initial limitations will continue to limit deductibility of SWRL's and U-Swirl's net operating loss carryovers, but the annual loss limitation will be deductible to RMCF and U-Swirl International Inc. upon the filing of joint tax returns in FY 2017 and future years.

-The Company estimates that the potential future tax deductions of U-Swirl's Federal net operating losses, limited by section 382, to be approximately \$1,634,000 with a resulting deferred tax asset of approximately \$401,699.
-U-Swirl's Federal net operating loss carryovers will expire at various dates beginning in 2026.
+The Company estimates that the potential future tax deductions of U-Swirl's Federal net operating losses, limited by section382, to be approximately \$1,811,000 with a resulting deferred tax asset of approximately \$445,000.
+U-Swirl's Federal net operating loss carryovers will expire at various dates beginning in2026.